 Currently, the only scenic train rides in Vermont are operated by the Green Mountain Railroad.

-Did you know?
-Ten steam locomotives are list in Vermont today, with a couple of them on public display, including Central Vermont Railway 4-6-0 No. 220 at the Shelburne Museum.
+There are ten steam locomotives listed in Vermont today, with a couple of them on public display, including Central Vermont Railway 4-6-0 No. 220 at the Shelburne Museum.
+A sheltered display of Boston & Maine 4-4-0 No 494 can be found at the New England Transportation Institute and Museum.
 Vermont's first chartered railroad was the Central Vermont Railway in 1834.
 Today, the state's 568 miles of railroad routes consist of mostly short line railroads hauling commodities to their local destinations.